lacoperon/greedy_paths/README.md

 **Notes from Meeting on 21st December, 2017**

-Count to see the number of weird cases -- where the num=k case leads to a shorter path when compared to the num=k+1 case, and insodoing see how the graph will potentially change.

 Two types of effects -- true effect (IE k=2 is slower, deterministically, as compared to k=1) -- vs. "bug" effect, which is possiblity random choices make 'large' (or any) differences in the shortest path length computed